-Figure 4-46 DHCPv6 Server Interface Settings Window
+Figure 4-423 DHCPv6 Server Interface Settings Window

 Parameter Description Interface VLAN Enter the interface VLAN ID here.
 The range is from 1 to 4094.
 Pool Name Enter the DHCPv6 server pool name here.
 This name can be up to 12 characters long.

-Parameter Description Rapid Commit Select to enable or disable two-message exchange here.
+Rapid Commit Select to enable or disable two-message exchange here.
 By default, two-message exchange is not allowed.
 Preference Enter the preference value here.
-The range is from 0 to 255.
 Select the Allow Hint option to allow hints.
-Select Default to use the default value.
 Interface Name Enter the interface name here.